naftalibeder/finance/contributing.md

 - Create an extractions list in the database that assigns a unique ID to each extraction attempt and a timestamp and metrics about it
 - Allow creating an account in a dedicated flow
 - Enable logging out from the UI
-- Improve mobile layout and hover-buttons to make mobile friendly

 ## In progress

+- Improve mobile layout and hover-buttons to make mobile friendly @naftalibeder

 ## Done